Wtorek Izsak first learned how to use a conductor at the age of eight.

 He secured his table by draping his suit jacket over the chair and paced over to the nearest shelf, which was labeled Conductors.
 There, he continued to ruminate and mutter to himself.

 Prince Olivier Chance’s assassination attempt.
 The conflict between Capricorn and Aquarius.
 The current political unrest within Virgo.
 The missing Agent Leona.
-Agent Leona who was sent to investigate the possibilities of the assassination attempt despite not having any relations to Aries.
+Agent Leona who was sent to investigate the possibilities of the assassination attempt despite not having any precedent to do so.
 Agent Leona who apparently was a saint candidate…

 He shook his head.
 “Gabrielle’s making me paranoid.”